CNAG-Biomedical-Informatics/pheno-ranker/docs/what-is-pheno-ranker.md

 # What is Pheno-Ranker?

-`Pheno-Ranker` is an open-source toolkit developed for the **semantic similarity** analysis of phenotypic and clinical data.
-It natively supports [GA4GH](https://www.ga4gh.org) standards, such as [Phenopackets v2](pxf.md) and [Beacon v2](bff.md), using as input their `JSON`/`YAML` data exchange formats.
-Beyond these specific standards, Pheno-Ranker is designed to be highly versatile, capable of handling any data serialized into `JSON`, `YAML`, and `CSV` formats, extending its utility beyond the health data domain.
+`Pheno-Ranker` is an open-source software toolkit for individual-level comparion of phenotypic data.
+As input, it accepts `JSON/YAML` data exchange formats from [Beacon v2](bff.md) and [Phenopackets v2](pxf.md) data models, as well as any data structure encoded in `JSON`, `YAML`, and `CSV` formats, extending its utility beyond the health data domain.

 <figure markdown>
  ![Pheno-Ranker](img/PR-logo.png){width="350"}